 Now, occasionally, more rain falls than we’d like.
 If you choose to live on an island in the Caribbean or close to the coast on the Gulf of Mexico, you are going to have some problems occasionally.
 Let’s not happily drink all the fresh water and eat all the food that the rain produces throughout the year and then get mad at God about the rain.

 CHARLIE: Well, our hearts go out to those people for sure.
 And Christians are doing much in the world to alleviate their suffering.
-But the lack of food is not due to an unloving God having created a faulty planet or ecosystem that doesn’t produce enough food to meet human need.
-Research has concluded that humans currently produce enough food to feed more than 10 billion people.
+But the lack of food is not due to an unloving God having created a faulty planet or ecosystem.
+The world’s farmers currently produce enough food to feed more than ten billion people (source).
 The lack of food is often because of wars and governments (or rebel forces) not permitting food, aid, and supplies to reach the people (for a 2019 example).
-The cause of this suffering is again mankind misusing his freedom.
+The cause of this suffering is again people misusing their freedom.

 SKEPTIC: What about earthquakes?
 They’re not helping the planet!